open-life-science/policies-procedures-and-docs/payments/invoicing.md

 You are responsible for ensuring that you comply with relevant and/or local tax laws and income reporting.
 If you are employed, check with your employer if accepting payments outside employment is permitted in your contract.

+### If you are based in the UK

 In the UK, if you earn under £1,000 in untaxed income, you do not need to report it.
 See the [Self Assessment questionnaire](https://www.gov.uk/check-if-you-need-tax-return) (ten quick questions) for more info.

+_Other countries are welcome here too - please make a PR or speak to the OLS team_.

+### If you are based in Germany

+You could investigate the possibility of getting recognized as a "Freiberufler", which is possible for work as a teacher, scientist, journalist, or lawyer (more or less... check [§18 Nr.
+1 Abs.
+1 EStG](https://www.gesetze-im-internet.de/estg/__18.html)).
+This is somewhat fast and doesn't cost anything.
+Until an income of ~20k€ per year, you do not have to pay taxes ("Kleinunternehmerregelung").
+As an alternative, you can check whether it's possible to receive a payment rather as a "Stipendium" ([§ 3 Nr.
+44 EStG](https://www.gesetze-im-internet.de/estg/__3.html), although conditions apply.
+Check the legal text!
+Yeay, it's Germany! ;)

 _Other countries are welcome here too - please make a PR or speak to the OLS team_.

 ## Sample invoices